ROCm/omnitrace/docs/how-to/using-omnitrace-api.rst

 Omnitrace user API example program
 ========================================

-The Omnitrace API allows you to define custom regions to profile and trace.
+You can use the Omnitrace API to define custom regions to profile and trace.
 The following C++ program demonstrates this technique by calling several functions from the Omnitrace API, such as ``omnitrace_user_push_region`` and ``omnitrace_user_stop_thread_trace``.